-This morning we make our way to the fabled site, following the same path as the site's discoverer Burckhardt, we are funnelled through the banded rock walls that tower above.
-At the end of the kilometre-long path, we are rewarded by a glimpse of the most beautiful building of all - the Khazneh or Treasury so-called because the Bedouin believed that the urn crowning the edifice held a cache of gold and jewels.
-The first sight of this perfectly proportioned tomb, carved from the towering rock, is truly unforgettable, but there's much more to come!
+Day 5: Explore Petra This morning we make our way to the fabled site, following the same path as the site's discoverer Burckhardt, we are funnelled through the banded rock walls that tower above.
+At the end of the kilometre-long path, we are rewarded by a glimpse of the most beautiful building of all - the Khazneh or Treasury - so-called because the Bedouin believed that the urn crowning the edifice held a cache of gold and jewels.
+The first sight of this perfectly proportioned tomb, carved from the towering rock, is truly unforgettable but there's much more to come!
 Some 2,400 years ago the Nabateans taxed the trade caravans that plied between Arabia and the eastern Mediterranean and using the proceeds built the first houses and temples here.
 Later these taxes proved even more rewarding and today the Nabatean legacy includes houses, tombs, temples and much more.
 It is well worth making the hour or so ascent up the rocky path leading to the Monastery, a vast structure rivalling even the Treasury.
-If time allows, climb to one of the High Places, the mountain-top altars where ritual sacrifices were made; from here there the mountains, valleys and canyons spectacular views of
+If time allows, climb to one of the High Places, the mountain-top altars where ritual sacrifices were made; from here there are spectacular views of the mountains, valleys and canyons below.

-Dana Nature Reserve, Kerak Crusader Castle, Madaba
+Day 6: Dana Nature Reserve, Kerak Crusader Castle, Madaba